 Many types of immigration matters can be appealed such as:

 - Deportation order

 - Denial or application for a Green Card

 - Denial of labor certification

 Need to appeal an unfavorable decision on an immigration case?
-Dial (516) 806-4070 or contact Kapoor Law Firm via online formto request an evaluation with an appeals lawyer.
-Our services are available in English & Portuguese.
+Dial (516) 806-4070 or contact Kapoor Law Firm via online form for an evaluation with an appeals lawyer.
+We offer services in English & Portuguese.

 If an immigration judge denied your case during your merits hearing in immigration court, or Executive Office for Immigration Review (EOIR), you may file an appeal.